 Basic Drain Maintenance Tips

-There are some valuable ways to get rid of drain flies and for keeping them out, and avoiding blocked drain issues; they are as follows:
+There are valuable ways to get rid of drain flies Australia-wide, keep them out, and avoid blocked drain issues.
+For pest control and to prevent drain flies:

 - Clean the drains at least once in thirty days.

-- Run your garbage disposal daily (if you have one) and keep the can clean.
+- Run your garbage disposals daily (if you have one) and keep the can clean.

 - Always wash your dishes.